Skills for a civilian career

 Manufacturing, Defense, Electronics

 Headquartered in Fairfax, Va., ManTech International Corporation provides innovative technologies and solutions for mission-critical national security programs for the intelligence community; the departments of Defense, State, Homeland Security, Energy, and Justice; the space community; and U.S. federal government customers.
 ManTech has created a comfortable environment for veterans, and that's why nearly half of its workforce is composed of military veterans.
-ManTech helps veterans and transitioning service members pursue careers while optimizing educational resources and mentoring opportunities.
-Also, the company's LifeWorks and ConstantCare programs offer deployed employees and their families confidential access to resources and counseling.
+ManTech helps veterans and transitioning service members pursue careers while optimizing educational resources opportunities.

 Skills For A Civilian Career Videos